 - Understanding how portfolio sorts can obfuscate or highlight empirical relations

 c.
 Methodology: review of asymptotics for OLS and robust standard errors

-- Any graduate-level econometrics textbook (e.g., Hamilton, referenced above).
+- Any graduate-level econometrics textbook (e.g., Hamilton or Cochrane, referenced above)

 2. Multifactor models I: Methodology, linear K-factor models, and anomalies

 - Fama and French (1993), Fama and French (2014)

 - Econometric critiques: MacKinlay (1995), Lo and MacKinlay (1990)

 - Economically motivated critiques: Berk (1995), Daniel and Titman (1997)